Cannabis and the Endocannabinoid System

 The endocannabinoid system of the body is its most integral system for maintaining health through homeostasis.
 Endocannabinoid receptors are found throughout the body, including in the brain, immune cells, connective tissues, glands, and organs.

 Cannabinoid receptors are located throughout the entire central nervous system.
 The human endocannabinoid system was a major discovery in the late 80’s and lead to an explosion of research into cannabinoid receptors and how they work in the body.
-Scientists are still trying to figure out exactly how the endocannabinoid system works, but they do know it plays an important role in regulating the following:
+Scientists are still trying to figure out exactly how the endocannabinoid system works, but they do think it plays an important role in regulating functions.

 Many people are surprised to learn the endocannabinoid system in their bodies is always at work, even if they never consume cannabis.
 Endogenous cannabinoids in the body help this system maintain homeostasis.